RedisLabs/redislabs-docs/content/rs/administering/designing-production/networking/multiple-active-proxy.md

 ## Proxy policies

-A database can have one of the following four proxy policies:
+A database can have one of these proxy policies:

 | **Proxy Policy** | **Description** |
 |------------|-----------------|